enkidevs/curriculum/react/introduction/fundamentals/data-flow-in-react.md

 ## Footnotes

 [1:Two-way data binding]
 Although React uses one-way data binding, there is also two-way data binding.
-By this we mean that the `model` is dynamically bound to the `view` such that one can change the other and vice-versa:
+By this we mean that the `state` is dynamically bound to the `UI` such that one can change the other and vice-versa:
 - when you update a property in the model, the UI is also updated
 - when you update the UI, the data model is also changed